-Reimbursement Only Grant: Reimbursement is available for up to 75% of the eligible total project value.
-The grantee is responsible for finding eligible match funding (in the form of cash or in-kind) totaling no less than 25% of the total project value.
+Reimbursement Only Grant: This is a reimbursement grant.
+Reimbursement is available for up to 75% of the total eligible project value.
+Grantee is responsible for providing eligible match funding (in the form of cash or in-kind such as donations, volunteer hours, etc.) that totals no less than 25% of the total project value.